aws-samples/amazon-eks-refarch-cloudformation/README.md

 $ make update-eks-cluster
 ```

-You can pass the variable in to modify the parameters on-the-fly For example:
+You can pass the variable in to modify the parameters on-the-fly.
+For example:

 ```
 $ NodeAutoScalingGroupDesiredSize=2 make update-eks-cluster